nikhilsbhat/helm-images/docs/doc/images_get.md

       --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray     set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --set-string stringArray   set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+  -s, --show-only stringArray    only show manifests rendered from the given templates
-      --skip-crds                setting this would set '--skip-crds' for helm template command while generating templates --skip-tests               setting this would set '--skip-tests' for helm template command while generating templates -f, --values ValueFiles        specify values in a YAML file (can specify multiple) (default [])
+      --skip-crds                setting this would set '--skip-crds' for helm template command while generating templates --skip-tests               setting this would set '--skip-tests' for helm template command while generating templates --validate                 setting this would set '--validate' for helm template command while generating templates -f, --values ValueFiles        specify values in a YAML file (can specify multiple) (default []) --version string           specify a version constraint for the chart version to use., the value passed here would be used to set --version for helm template command while generating templates
 ```

 ### SEE ALSO